Folkestone Groomers Directory

 Remember, every Doodle is different, and what works for your neighbour's dog might not work for yours.
 Be patient with yourself and your dog as you figure out what works best for your situation.

 And finally, don't be afraid to ask for help.
-Whether it's from a professional groomer, your vet, or even other Doodle owners online - we're all in this together, and most people are happy to share what they've learned.
+Whether it's from a Professional Dog Groomer, your vet, or even other Doodle owners online - we're all in this together, and most people are happy to share what they've learned.

 For additional tips on maintaining your dog's coat between professional grooming appointments, read our Preventing Matting Between Grooms guide.
 And if you're preparing for a professional grooming session, our Pre-Groom Checklist will ensure you're fully prepared.